 Heavy highway vehicle use tax.
-File Form 2290 and pay the tax (or the first installment) for vehicles first used in September.
+File Form 2290 and pay the tax for vehicles first used in September.

 Communications and air transportation taxes under the alternative method.
 Deposit the tax included in amounts billed or tickets sold during the first 15 days of October.